 So what if your cat becomes pregnant again before you get the chance to spay her?
 Since a mature cat's gestation period is much shorter than a human's, this makes her susceptible to subsequent pregnancies throughout the year.
 Understanding the stages of a cat's fertile life will help you jump on spaying her before an unexpected pregnancy happens.

-Similar to humans, the age in which a cat reaches puberty varies and depends on both their breed and environmental factors.
+Similar to humans, the age in which a cat reaches puberty varies and depends on both their genetics and environmental factors.
 This hormonal shift likens itself to human teenage years when your cute little pet suddenly starts to exhibit less-than-desirable behavior.
-Around four to ten months, depending on her breed, she may begin to howl or crave more affection from you while your watching television.
+Around four to ten months, depending on her breed, she may begin to howl or crave more affection from you while you're watching television.
 Your now queen may even display behavior such as scratching your favorite furniture to stake a claim on her territory.
-What causes this Dr. Jeckyll and Mr. Hyde transformation?
+What causes this Dr. Jeckyll and Mrs. Hyde transformation?
 Raging hormones, of course.

 Once your cat reaches puberty, she can go into heat at any time.
 In fact, cats, like rabbits, are efficient reproducers and heat cycles can occur every twelve to twenty-two days.
 This fact of nature can contribute to feral colonies of cats, making the responsibility of spaying and neutering that much more important for pet owners.
 But if you missed your window, you will know your cat is in heat by the loud mating call she exhibits to attract a potential suitor.
-You may even see signs of blood, or spots, occur when she is in her prime.
 At this point, she can mate with several suitors resulting in a litter that yields kittens from two, or more, different tomcats.
 Make sure your cat is kept indoors away from any potential mates.
 Some vets will spay a cat, or kitten, who's in heat although this does increase the risks associated with the surgery.
 Talk to your vet to find out the best time to spay your cat.